-The core feature of the M2 building system is a modular panel comprising of two galvanised welded steel wire meshes joined by connectors and enclosing an expanded polystyrene sheet, which is then assembled and sprayed with shotcrete on site to provide the final element enhancing the structural and weatherproof properties.
+The core feature of the GLB M2 building system is a modular SIP panel comprising of two galvanised welded steel wire meshes joined by connectors and enclosing an expanded polystyrene sheet, which is then assembled and concrete/shotcrete applied on-site to provide the final element enhancing the structural and weatherproof properties.

 The system can be applied to whole modules or hand carried in panels onto building sites with challenging access.

-GLB Managing Director Chris Williams is under no illusions why the system is so affective, explaining: “The material science behind the GLB/M2 system, which is lightweight but has a compression strength of at least 10 times that of a breezeblock, is what makes it work and why timber, steel and wood cannot compete if we are genuinely serious about cutting carbon.
+GLB Managing Director Chris Williams is under no illusions why the system is so effective, explaining: “The material science behind the GLB M2 system, which is lightweight but has a compression strength of at least 10 times that of a breezeblock, is what makes it work and why timber, steel and wood cannot compete if we are genuinely serious about cutting carbon.

 “The versatility and adaptability of the panels mean there is no design restrictions and it can be dressed in a range of finishes, including bricks, timber, tiles or render as standard,” added Chris.
-“What’s so exciting about this product is it’s able to beat the design of the competition.”
+“What’s so exciting about this product is it’s able to meet any specification and beat the design of the competition.”

 GLB’s advanced building system has several huge benefits, none more so than making house building easier.
-It can be carried on site by hand eliminating the need for cranes, while one truck holds the complete M2 kit for one whole house (depending on the size of the house).
+It can be carried on site by hand eliminating the need for cranes, while one truck can hold the complete M2 kit for one whole house (depending on the size of the house).

-A complete watertight house can be built in just five-six weeks, while GLB can provide up to 4000m2 of kit per day and have the capacity to supply material to build 3,000 houses a year.
+A complete watertight house can be built in under six weeks, while GLB can provide up to 2000m2 of kit per day and have the capacity to supply material to build 3,000 houses a year.

-The rigid panel is 98% air, providing the best carbon footprint per U value, and each home built using the system could save 40 tonnes of carbon.
+The rigid panel is typically more than 95% air, providing the best carbon footprint per U value, and each home built using the system could save 40 tonnes of carbon.
 The home can also reduce energy expenditure and carbon emissions by 65% compared to traditional builds.

-And compared to traditional materials and methods, a raw structure made with GLB panels can cost up to 40% less than a traditional structure of comparable market value.
+And compared to traditional materials and methods, a raw structure made with GLB panels can cost up to 40% less than a traditional structure of comparable insulation (U) value.

 Chris said: “The beautiful thing about this product is it helps make life easier for contractors, installers and everyone else involved in the process.
 It works for any type of structure and keeps things simple and saves time, money, and energy.”